 - What is the purpose of your quiz?
 Identify what customers can expect from your quiz, whether that’s their ideal skincare product, gift, health supplement, etc.

 - What products will you feature?
-If you don’t offer many products, this may be simple.
-However, if you have an endless catalog of SKUs, you may need to pare it down for your quiz.
-Also, if you want to highlight new products or move older inventory, you can strategically promote them in your quiz.
+If you have an endless catalog of SKUs, you may pare it down to a single category of products, or create a separate quiz for each category.
+If you want to highlight new products or move older inventory, you can strategically promote them in your quiz.

 - How many questions will you ask?
 Ask too few, and your recommendations may miss the mark; ask too many, and you reduce the chances of completion.

-- What questions will you ask to arrive at your recommendations?
-Review questions and feedback from current customers, and use this data to inform your quiz.
+- What questions will you ask?
+If you’re stuck, review questions and feedback from current customers.
+What do shoppers struggle with when picking a product?
+What misconceptions do your shoppers have?
+Use this data to inform your quiz.

 - What data should your quiz capture?
-Remember, product quizzes are a great opportunity to capture zero-party data for segmentation.
+Quizzes are great for capturing zero-party data for segmentation.
 Balance informing your audience with informing your marketing efforts.

 - How will you align your quiz with your brand’s voice?
 Quizzes tend to be fun and engaging.
 This is an opportunity to let your brand voice shine through.
-If you have a particularly lively brand, you may want to throw in some quirky personality questions.
+If you have a lively brand, you can even throw in some quirky personality questions.

 - How will you capture your audience’s attention?
 For visitors to complete your quiz, you have to convince them to take it first.
-Write a strong CTA that draws your audience in and gets them excited to take your quiz.
+Write a strong CTA and make sure your CTA is clearly visible across your site.

 Quizzes should help shoppers make a decision, so don’t overwhelm them with too many recommendations.
-Still, you may want to provide quiz takers with several options or a product bundle.
-In that case, make sure your quiz solution supports multiple recommendations.
+Still, you may want to provide quiz takers with options, so make sure your quiz solution supports showing multiple recommendations.

 As you finish writing your quiz, think through how questions and answers will map to the products your quiz recommends: